-Programme button
+Program button

-Depending on your experience level with hearing instruments, individual hearing needs, and the type of listening environments you experience, your hearing care professional may activate additional programmes.
-If additional programmes have been activated, the following list explains how they work.
+Depending on your experience level with hearing instruments, individual hearing needs, and the type of listening environments you experience, your hearing care professional may activate additional programs.
+If additional programs have been activated, the following list explains how they work.

-Programme Description of when to use
+Program Description of when to use

 1

 2

 3

 4

-- 1. You can switch between programmes by pushing the push button once. - 2.
+- 1. You can switch between programs by pushing the push button once. - 2.
 You will then hear one or more beeps.
-The number of beeps indicates which programme you have selected (one beep = programme one, two beeps = programme two, etc.). - 3.
-When the hearing instruments are turned off and then back on, the hearing instrument always returns to the default setting (programme one).
+The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
+When the hearing instruments are turned off and then back on, the hearing instrument always returns to the default setting (program one).